Astroua/AstroCompute_Scripts/README.md

 # AstroCompute CASA Scripts
 ##All input parameters are in the parameter file (param.txt), and need to be carefully considered and changed for each new data set.
-A complete description of each parameter is provided in param_example.txt.
+A complete description of each parameter is provided in param_description.txt.

 1. Run **initial_clean.py** first within CASA to CLEAN whole data set and make a fits image for object detection.
 2. Run **Aegean_ObjDet.py** outside CASA to detect objects in fits image (recommended default parameters are seed=5, flood=4, output is: